JackStromberg/appservice-python-demo/README.md

 # Python Flask app on Azure App Service Web

 This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service Web.
+This also includes deployment using Wheel to install packages like numpy and Pandas.

 This repository can directly be deployed to Azure App Service.